brewea/gatsby-team24/README.md

 **_FOR TEAM 24_**

 1. Run "npm install" (This will install any necessary npm scripts for you)
+2. Run "yarn setup" (This is where you enter the read-only api key) 2a.
+To get the read only api key, go to https://clemson-gatsby.admin.datocms.com/admin/access_tokens 2b.
+Select read only API token.
+   2c-a.
+Justin, this is where you will copy your own API token and paste into the terminal 2c-b.
+Copy the API Token "29655d3b773e88c469212fd4795faa" and paste into terminal 2d.
+Environment name is "main"
-2. Run "yarn clean" (This will remove previous build files)
+3. Run "yarn clean" (This will remove previous build files)
-3. To run the app "npm start"
+4. To run the app "npm start"
-4. As you make saves to the DatoCMS gatsby pages, you will see it update on the cmdline then refresh the page.
+5. As you make saves to the DatoCMS gatsby pages, you will see it update on the cmdline then refresh the page.
 Updates should be shown after it refreshes.

 ---